dinomite505/learning_terraform/001_terraform_basics/README.md

 This will take a minute, but once it's done you should have the complete state of your infrastructure on Terraform Cloud (what is added and what is destroyed).
 Normally, you can find all that in your *terraform.tfstate.backup* file.

+On Terraform Cloud you will see all your runs, errors versions, in real time.